AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Resize cloud disks/Resize disks offline for Linux instances.md

     ![growpart](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5082909951/p135834.png)

     **Note:** When you perform this step, the `unexpected output in sfdisk --version [sfdisk, from util-linux 2.23.2]` error may be prompted.
-For information about how to troubleshoot the error ,see FAQ.
+For information about how to troubleshoot the error, see FAQ.

 ## Step 5: Resize file systems